Palatinate (newspaper): PalTV

 The first launch of Palatinate TV occurred in 2009, when the Palatinate YouTube channel was first created.
-After a few dormant years, including another attempted reboot 2014, it was rebooted in 2021 as PalTV by James Tillotson.
-It was used to host interviews with candidates for the upcoming Student Union elections.
-PalTV has since maintained content production throughout 2021, including interviews, "vox pop" interviews with students, and news coverage of local events.
+After a few dormant years, including another attempted reboot 2014, it was rebooted successfully in 2021 as PalTV by James Tillotson (now a senior journalist at BBC News).
+Amongst the early content produced were interviews with candidates for the upcoming Student Union elections.
+PalTV has maintained content production since with a blend of on demand and live content generated by students in Durham and around the world as part of the stations 'foreign correspondent program' PalTV Global.
+PalTV Global is formed of students studying abroad who file content and work with students in Durham to create foreign reporting.

 PalTV runs a mentorship scheme for students looking to get involved in broadcast journalism.

 In 2021, PalTV was nominated for the Bright Network Impact on Campus Award for "going above and beyond to support their members and the wider university to achieve success, in terms of careers and development of new skills and personal growth."

 PalTV was awarded Broadcaster of the Year in 2022 at the National Student Television Association (NaSTA) awards.
 Dylan Rana became the new station manager in 2023.
 It retained the Broadcaster of the Year title in 2023, alongside winning gold awards in the News and Current Affairs, the Tim Marshall Award for Special Recognition, and the Technical Innovation categories.
 It won Broadcaster of the Year for a third successive year in 2024, alongside winning gold awards in the News and Current Affairs, the Post Production, and the Title Sequence categories.

 A documentary on the ongoing student housing crisis in Durham became PalTV's most-viewed video on its YouTube channel, the station's primary platform, amassing over 30,000 views as of 22 February 2024.